MobileComposer/MobileComposer.github.io/_posts/2016-12-16-it-happened-on-the-bus.md

 We've been using the NControl library in this app for a while and it's been a great tool for drawing custom vector graphics via code.
 [NControl](https://github.com/chrfalch/NControl) is a simple Xamarin.Forms wrapper control around the library that does the drawing, NGraphics.
 [NGraphics](https://github.com/praeclarum/NGraphics) is a cross platform library for rendering vector graphics on .NET.
 It provides a unified API for both immediate (display to screen) and retained mode (save .png file to disk) graphics using high quality native renderers.

-Here's a little sample of how to draw something:
+Here's a little sample of how to draw something and place it in an NControl:

 ```csharp
 var width = 200;